rOpenGov/iotables/cran-comments.md

 * Windows Server 2008 R2 SP1, R-devel, 32/64 bit (R-hub builder)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There is one NOTE

+':::' calls which should be '::':
+However, this relates to another package's internal call, i.e. 'knitr:::is_html_output' 'knitr:::is_latex_output'.

 * Ubuntu Linux 16.04 LTS, R-release, GCC (R-hub builder) had un unrelated error, because a dependency of the dependency Eurostat did not install properly.
 This